sitMCella/bank-account-cobol/README.md

 # Bank Account Cobol

-Bank account web application that uses OpenCobol to process account balances and transactions.
+Bank account Cobol is a web application that uses GnuCOBOL to process account balances and transactions.

 ## Development

-Bank Account Cobol is a web application built using Python and OpenCobol in the backend and Vue.js on the frontend.
+Bank Account Cobol is a web application built using Python and GnuCOBOL in the backend and Vue.js on the frontend.

 ### Setup